 - Research papers and publications that demonstrate writing and research skills

-- Examples, within your professional or volunteer experience, of your adaptability, flexibility, and self-sufficiency – these can help demonstrate your ability to overcome challenges that you may face when executing your proposed project
+- Examples from your professional or volunteer experiences of your adaptability, flexibility, and self-sufficiency – these can help demonstrate your ability to overcome challenges that you may face when executing your proposed project

 - Leadership experiences and skills